ajwdewit/pcse/README.rst

 * Tools are available for reading parameter and weather files from existing models to have as much backward compatibility as possible.

+* An `AgroManager` module which allows to define the agromanagement actions that happen on a farmers field.
+Such actions can be specified as events based on time or model state.

 * Built-in testing of program modules ensuring integrity of the system.

 To contribute to PCSE, you can fork your own copy at https://github.com/ajwdewit/pcse